 The Playwrights Workshop was founded in 1971, but a strong tradition in playwriting has existed at the University of Iowa since the early 1920s.
 Graduates have found success in every medium of dramatic writing, including stage, screen, television, and nontraditional performance.
-Graduates include the playwrights Tennessee Williams, Lee Blessing, Sherry Kramer, Charles Smith, John O'Keeffe, David Hancock, Naomi Wallace, Rebecca Gilman, David Adjmi, Kirsten Greenidge, and Samuel Hunter; and the film and television writer-producers Richard Maibaum, Norman Felton, Barry Kemp, and Rick Cleveland.
+Iowa graduates include the playwrights Tennessee Williams, Lee Blessing, Sherry Kramer, Charles Smith, John O'Keeffe, David Hancock, Naomi Wallace, Rebecca Gilman, David Adjmi, Kirsten Greenidge, and Samuel Hunter, and Jen Silverman; and the film and television writer-producers Richard Maibaum, Norman Felton, Barry Kemp, Rick Cleveland, and Paul Rust.
 These and many others have exemplified the Iowa tradition of training professional dramatists who are both writers of scripts and texts and collaborative artists who actively engage in the development and production of new work.

 All opportunities for reading and production are designed to develop and enhance your training and experiences in your coursework.
 The areas of coursework, writing, and staged reading/production are interdependent in the student's development.
 Through them, you are expected to demonstrate ongoing growth and maturity as a writer, collaborative theatre artist, and student of theatre.

 A new class of MFA Playwriting students is admitted every fall.
 The deadline to apply for the fall of 2023 is January 15, 2023.